BeanieODM/beanie/docs/tutorial/defining-a-document.md

 ### Indexes

-The `indexes` field of the inner `Settings` class is responsible for the indexes setup.
-It is a list where items could be:
+The `indexes` field of the inner `Settings` class is responsible for the indexes' setup.
+It is a list where items can be:

 - Single key.
 Name of the document's field (this is equivalent to using the Indexed function described above)
 - List of (key, direction) pairs.
 Key - string, name of the document's field.
 Direction - pymongo direction (